Female triathletes Kaye Lopez, Glenda Evangelista, and Joanne Raquel have mastered the winning formula to winning relays

-When I learned that Kaye Lopez, my triathlon coach, along with Glenda Evangelista and Joanne Raquel, finished third at the recently concluded Ironman 70.3 Thailand, I knew they need to share their story.
+When I learned that Kaye Lopez, my triathlon coach, along with Glenda Evangelista and Joanne Raquel, finished third at the recently concluded Ironman 70.3 Thailand, I knew they needed to share their story.

 I have seen their passion and discipline as well as their bond and commitment to finish successfully together.
-As you read their a-ha moment and insights on the power of together, I hope their stories would be enough to compel us to try doing relay in the near future.
+As you read their A-ha moment and insights on the power of togetherness, I hope their stories would compel us to consider relays in the near future.

 Congratulations on your podium finish!
 Let’s backtrack a bit and tell us what inspired you to start your triathlon journey.

 Glenda Evangelista (GE): I started my journey when I saw my husband finishing an Olympic distance triathlon.
 Since I already know how to bike and run, I decided to learn how to swim despite having zero skills in this sport.

 Joanne Raquel (JR): I am not a triathlete unlike Kaye and Glenda.
 I started with running back in 2011 but due to my spine injury in 2013, I moved to swimming in 2015.
 I just joined aquathlons and I didn’t know how to bike.